 Farmers need to make a profit off their products, and to do so, they need strong markets.
 At POET, we’re working on getting higher blends of bioethanol into the marketplace so that our industry can grow right along with increasing yields.
 Currently, the biofuels and bioproducts industry purchases around 40% of the U.S. corn crop, producing clean, affordable fuel, nutritious feed for livestock and many other critical products.
 This is a critical market for grain, and it needs to expand with ever-increasing yields to balance the market.
 If the U.S. increased bioethanol in the fuel supply from 10% to 15% nationwide, it would result in a market of almost 2 billion bushels of additional corn demand for the American farmer.
 This would provide the economic incentive to encourage farmers to employ the latest practices that will help heal the world.

 Federal programs like the Higher Blends Infrastructure Incentive Program (HBIIP) and the USDA’s Innovation in Agriculture Initiative signal that policymakers understand that biofuels are the key to insulating and building up our markets for domestic agriculture.
 These programs will expand access to higher biofuel blends to more consumers.

 But we can’t stop there.

-We need consumers to understand that fueling their vehicles with biofuels results in a 43% reduction in GHG emissions from the tailpipe and will provide their vehicles with a higher quality fuel.
-We need to increase the demand for biofuels in order to increase domestic demand and profitability for our farmers.
+We need consumers to understand that fueling their vehicles with biofuels results in a 46% reduction in GHG emissions from the tailpipe and will provide their vehicles with a higher quality fuel.
+We need to increase the demand for biofuels and other plant-based bioproducts in order to increase domestic demand and profitability for our farmers.

-Biofuels are the catalyst for successful agriculture, and successful agriculture can change the world.
+Biofuels and bioproducts are the catalyst for successful agriculture, and successful agriculture can change the world.